musana/xup/README.md

 # xup
-a tool that takes masscan output through a pipeline, extracts IP and port information, and passes it to other tools.
+a tool that takes masscan output through a pipeline, extracts IP and port information, and passes it to chain other tools.

 # install
 ```